boris1993/boris1993/README.md

 I'm **Boris Zhao**, a software developer from **Shanghai, China**.

-I write Java and Kotlin for a living.And I also write Go, Swift, etc. for fun.
+I write Java and Kotlin for a living.
+And I also write Go, Swift, etc. for fun.

 # Technologies & Tools